jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 In a finished system in either a high-coupling or low-coupling situation, both situations actually show the same number of connection points between members, variables, etcetera.

-So low coupling does not really mean less connection points, just clarity and limitation of the possible points of connection.
+So low coupling might not really mean less connection points, just clarity and limitation of the possible points of connection.

 Low coupling: the interfacing is clear and constrained.
 High coupling: the interfacing is not easy to see and it is not defined which members are potentially accessed in later sofware developments.

-The problem with allowing more possible connections is that potentially more connections are made, but that does not mean that this is necessarily what is happening.
+The problem with allowing more possible connections is that potentially more connections are made, but that might not mean that this is necessarily what is happening.

 What's forgotten, is that if you connect to a single interface, you do not really have one connection.
 There can be many connections to the numerous parts of the interface.